 Green kitchen items can be gathered in a small pitcher or jar, or even a 5 gallon bucket with a lid.
-Lids will keep small bugs like flies and gnats from laying eggs and multiplying.
+Lids will keep odors contained.
 Collect until you have enough of everything to start layering.
 If it will take you some time to collect all you need, freeze your waste for later.
 Ask family or friends for their organic waste and you will have enough in no time flat.
-A lid will NOT keep the contents from decaying, so take out your green waste on a weekly basis.
+A lid will NOT keep the contents from decaying, so take out your green waste on a daily or weekly basis.
 There are great paid services all over, and your city may even offer curb-side pick up.
 I know you’re here because you want it all to yourself, though (I’m psychic).

 A great place to find active soil microbes in the desert is underneath your potted plants.
-Molds, fungus, bacteria all thrive here because it stays moist and the temperature stays about the same year-round.
+Molds, fungus, and perhaps some bacteria all thrive here because it stays moist and the temperature stays about the same year-round.
 Throw decaying leaves and soil from these places into your pile before you mix it.
 If your goal is a fungus-only leaf pile, then this is a great place to find what you need.

 Pile it up

 Lay down 4-6 inches of brown material, and sprinkle with water.
 Next, add 2 inches of green material, then an inch of finished compost or active soil you find under pottery, then brown material on top of that.
 Alrernatively, you can use a one part green, 2 parts brown ratio.
 Repeat this until the pile is at least 3 feet wide, tall, and deep.
 Give it a good soak one more time and let it sit.
 You may find that a compost starter product will help you.
 Add this to the green layers and it will move throughout the bin as you water and aerate.